 This price series looks at the average wholesale prices of certain dairy products from the EU, Oceania and the US.
 It aims to provide an overview of global wholesale price movements which can affect prices closer to home.

-- WMP markets were quiet in January with production keeping up with demand.
-Globally, Oceania is a cheaper option than Europe so export demand is limited.
+- WMP markets also remained quiet during February.
+Current production is said to be keeping up with demand, which is mainly within the EU.
+Oceania is a cheaper option globally, so export demand out of the EU is limited.

 Milk production in Oceania remains low on the back of adverse weather events in Australia, and New Zealand.
 Reduced herd sizes may impact on future production as well, influencing buyer behaviour.